 “We also use rebates a lot,” he adds.
 “We go to great pains with our finance people to try to ensure that the rebates we receive are funnelled back to the sites, which rewards good practice.”

-Paul Duncombe explained that Siemens is looking to put a clear process in place for its MRO purchases to try to avoid maverick spend.
-“We want to put a system in place for any order under £1,000” he says.
-“The idea is that engineers follow a defined set of steps to make an MRO purchase – first, they go to a preferred supplier, such as RS, then to an integrated or marketplace seller and then if it’s still not available they can make a one-off purchase with a smaller vendor.
+Paul Duncombe explained that Siemens looked to put a clear process in place for its MRO purchases to try to avoid maverick spend, with a system in place for any order under £1,000.
+“The idea is that engineers follow a defined set of steps to make an MRO purchase" he says.
+"First, they go to a preferred supplier, such as RS, then to an integrated or marketplace seller and then if it’s still not available they can make a one-off purchase with a smaller vendor.

 “The idea is that that’s all done within a day,” he adds.
 “It’s all low-value items that don’t need approval and we should end up with a simple, seamless process.”

 "You need to find ways to show stakeholders that vendor consolidation is aligned to the long-term maintenance strategy"Mike England, President EMEA, RS

 An issue connected to the battle against off-contract spend is the wider aim of achieving stakeholder alignment – getting engineers, senior management, finance and operational managers to understand and support a cohesive indirect procurement strategy.

 Helen Alder at CIPS believes procurement professionals need to improve their soft skills to connect with other parts of their organisation.
 “Twenty years ago it might have been fine to have a procurement person who was really good at finance and analytics and would sit in a dark room and not talk to anyone all day, but that has totally changed,” she says.
 “At CIPS, our members who flourish are the ones who are on the board, who are good at marketing themselves and communicating, and are adding value.

 “These people have got their teams out in the business working with the different departments and are putting much more emphasis on soft skills and marketing procurement.”